Kidneys and Adrenal Glands

 Normal renal parenchyma width is between 1.4-2.4 cm and also varies with the patient’s size.
 There is gradual shrinkage of the parenchyma with age.
 As a quick estimate, be concerned when the measured parenchyma is less than 15% of the length of the kidney.

 After measurement of the kidney in the long axis, fan/slide through the kidney in this plane, making sure to see the hilum on the medial side where the ureter and vessels enter and leave.
 Don’t miss a dilated ureter, which can be the first sign of hydronephrosis.
 As a practical rule, an IMBUS exam should not be able to visualize a normal ureter, so any “vessel” medial and posterior to the kidney that does not have color Doppler flow should be considered an enlarged ureter.
 Rotate the probe to a transverse view with the indicator examiner left and fan/slide through the length of the kidney.
 Repeat the process on the left kidney.

 Although the posterior kidney view may be considered a backup view for when the lateral intercostal views aren’t good, some examiners prefer the posterior view.
 If the posterior view is good quality and normal, the exam could be complete.
 However, the lateral intercostal views would usually also be obtained to confirm any findings or when there was a specific kidney question.
 As with most things IMBUS, several different views are better than one.

 Lateral intercostal kidney window:

 This approach is optimized with the patient in the right and left lateral decubitus positions.
-Use fingers to find the most posterior intercostal space on the patient’s side and put the probe in the most caudad part of this space.
+Use fingers to find the most caudal intercostal space on the patient’s side and put the probe in the most anterior part of this space.
 Here are the hand and probe positions for the lateral intercostal view of the left kidney.

 ABNORMAL KIDNEY FINDINGS